Spectral Analysis of the Quantum Random Energy Model: Free energy asympotics

 At the expense of throwing out another event of exponentially small probability, we consult Lemma~\ref{lem:clus} and assume in case $ u > - \beta_c$ the validity of~\eqref{eq:isocomp} with $ a = -u - 2 \delta $ and $ b = - u + 2 \delta $ and in case $ u = - \beta_c$ the validity of~\eqref{eq:isobc} with $ a = -u- 2 \delta$.
 This guarantees that non-isolated clusters are exponentially rare.
 The last inequality is a consequence of the choice of $ \delta $ and of the fact our definition of the partition function $ Z_N $ includes a normilisation by $2^{-N}$.

-Then, the first term on the right side of~\eqref{eq:splitZ1} can be expressed using the energy correction formula \eqref{eq:isol} for isolated large deviations.
-At the expense of excluding or including small subintervals at the boundary of $ J_\delta $, which are negligible in comparison to the main term by Lemma~\ref{lem:saddle}, this first term is of the form
+The first term on the right side of~\eqref{eq:splitZ1} can be expressed using the energy correction formula \eqref{eq:isol} for isolated extremal sites.
+At the expense of excluding or including small subintervals at the boundary of $ J_\delta $, which are negligible in comparison to the main term by Proposition~\ref{lem:saddle}, this first term is of the form

 where, similarly to~\eqref{eq:thincompl}, the remainder is again bounded using~\eqref{eq:isocomp}:

 The main term is